- Height: 17 to 20 inches at the shoulder

 2. Reach Out to Local Experts

-Start talking with all the pet pros in your area about your desire for a Kelpie.
+Start talking with all the pet pros in your area about your desire for a German Pinscher.
 That includes vets, dog walkers, and groomers.
 When someone has to make the tough decision to give up a dog, that person will often ask her own trusted network for recommendations.

 3. Talk to Breed Rescue

-Most people who love Kelpies love all Kelpies.
+Most people who love German Pinschers love all German Pinschers.
 That’s why breed clubs have rescue organizations devoted to taking care of homeless dogs.
-The North American Australian Kelpie Registry’s network may help you find a rescue dog that may be the perfect companion for your family.
-You can also search online for other Kelpie rescues in your area.
+The German Pinscher Club of America’s Rescue Network can help you find a dog that may be the perfect companion for your family.
+You can also search online for other German Pinscher rescues in your area.

 4. Key Questions to Ask